chuv13/vinnymarquez/_posts/2012-07-21-drum-tao-the-art-of-drum-tour.md

 author: John Vinny "Basti" Marquez
 layout: post
 permalink: /blog/2012/07/21/drum-tao-the-art-of-drum-tour/
-#categories:
-#  - Personal
 category: blog
-tags:
-  - events
+tags: events
 ---
 <span class="dropcap1">T</span>hank God for my girlfriend Mawie who takes her time to look at groupon-like sites!
 Because of her we got to see Drum Tao perform at the <a title="Theater" href="http://www.rwmanila.com/entertainment-at-resorts-world-manila/newport-performing-arts-theater/" target="_blank">Resorts World Manila: Performing Arts Theater</a> last July 20, 2012 (They will be here in manila up to July 22, 2012 and then will fly to Cebu).
 We purchased discounted Deluxe Tickets from <a title="Drum Tao Ensogo" href="http://www.ensogo.com.ph/manila/drum-tao-07172012.html" target="_blank">Ensogo</a>.

 <img style="display: block; margin-left: auto; margin-right: auto;" title="Tickets" alt="Tickets" src="http://i1169.photobucket.com/albums/r511/johnvinnymarquez/DSCF5048.jpg" width="600" height="450" />

-<a title="Drum Tao" href="http://en.wikipedia.org/wiki/Tao_(musical_troupe)" target="_blank">Drum Tao</a> (Tao means Way/Road) is a musical troupe from Japan focusing on drum and dance refelcting traditional Japanese culture (though they also incorporate other musical styles like Maori, Indonesian and Korean).� It is said that their daily routine starts from 5AM to 10PM and includes a 20km run, calisthenics, martial arts training and hours of drumming and dancing.
+<a title="Drum Tao" href="http://en.wikipedia.org/wiki/Tao_(musical_troupe)" target="_blank">Drum Tao</a> (Tao means Way/Road) is a musical troupe from Japan focusing on drum and dance refelcting traditional Japanese culture (though they also incorporate other musical styles like Maori, Indonesian and Korean).
+It is said that their daily routine starts from 5AM to 10PM and includes a 20km run, calisthenics, martial arts training and hours of drumming and dancing.

 I have been an otaku for as long as I can remember.
 I have always loved Japanese culture and was involved in a <a title="Laruku" href="http://en.wikipedia.org/wiki/L'Arc-en-Ciel" target="_blank">L&#8217;arc~en~Ciel</a> cover band so attending the event took me closer to Japan than I&#8217;ve ever been.
 Before the main event, they had a little show at the Resort&#8217;s World plaza.
 We just finished eating near the stage so we quickly grabbed 2 seats near the stage.
 It was awesome!
 Too bad I got shy (they were sooooooooo cool so I got really really shy. lol.
 Yes, I am weird) and refused to approach them to have my picture taken (refusing even the playful prodding of Mawie, she knew I wanted a picture).
 Next time, I won&#8217;t hesitate!